bu-ist/coding-standards/CONTRIBUTING.md

  into `develop` and `master` must be done through a pull request.

 The `master` branch can be considered stable, production ready code.
-A list of stable releases is maintained as we go and can be used by anyone concerned by ongoing development.
+A list of stable releases is maintained as we go and can be used by anyone concerned with ongoing development.

 All ongoing development takes place in branches off of `develop` (the primary